 Mountain Leader Info

-The Mountain Leader scheme enables experienced mountain walkers to lead groups in in the mountains, hills and moorlands of the United Kingdom and Ireland in summer conditions.
+Mountain Leader enables experienced mountain walkers to lead groups in in the mountains, hills and moorlands of the United Kingdom and Ireland in summer conditions.

 A qualified Mountain Leader can lead others in the mountain, hill and moorland environments.
 Qualification holders are able to manage groups safely during this activity.